amanangira/aws-s3-file-downloader/deploy/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is a demo project to showcase the use of AWS CDK to create a simple S3 public bucket, a Lambda function to upload files to the bucket and generate a pre-signed URL to download the file restricting public access to the object.

 ## Useful commands